 Maths is led across the Federation by a Maths Team, comprising teachers from all three schools and across the key stages.
 The team has joint responsibility across all three schools, and as such will:

+Stay ‘ahead of the game’ in terms of statutory requirements and current good practice - sharing information that may be beneficial to staff.

-Inspire an exciting, informed and creative approach to Maths teaching.
+Inspire an exciting, informed and creative approach to maths teaching.

-Support teaching through leading inset, giving advice, and through guidance, modelling, feeding back from lesson observations and work scrutiny, team teaching, and monitoring of planning and assessment.
+Support teaching through leading inset, giving advice, and through modelling, feeding back from lesson observations and work scrutiny, team teaching, and monitoring of planning and assessment.

 Carrying out regular moderation to ensure standards are consistently high, and taking appropriate action where this is not the case.

-Staying ‘ahead of the game’ in terms of statutory requirements and current good practice - sharing information acquired from courses or other sources that may be beneficial to staff.
+Use moderation to ensure that knowledge and skills are sequenced across time and being taught systematically and cumulatively, so that new knowledge and skills build on what has been taught before and pupils can work towards clearly defined end points.
+This will require moderation both between year groups and across time within each year group.

 Maintaining and storing resources, and purchasing new resources when necessary.

 Meeting with, and reporting to the SLT and governors when appropriate.

 Equal Opportunities